Sezzry/aws-esp32/README.md

 5. **Setup AWS Lambda**:
    - Create a Lambda function to process the incoming data from MQTT.
    - Connect the Lambda function to the `+/telemetry` and `$aws/events/presence/+/+` rules.
+   - **Add Discord Notification Logic**:
+     - Securely store your Discord webhook URL in **AWS Secrets Manager** or as an **environment variable**.
+     - Add the logic in the Lambda function to send a Discord notification when the temperature drops to 18°C or below.

 ### Step 2: Setup the ESP32 and DHT11